-According to the Australian Commission on Safety and Quality in Health Care, the standard precautions for basic infection prevention and control strategies include hand hygiene, personal protective equipment, cleaning, and the appropriate handling and disposal of sharps.
+According to the Australian Commission on Safety and Quality in Health Care, the standard precautions for basic infection prevention and control strategies include:

-If your organisation needs information on the effective disinfectant products for the healthcare industry, call Helix Solutions on 1300 29 32 32 or contact us online
+If your organisation needs information on prevention and effective disinfectant products for the healthcare industry, call Helix Solutions on 1300 29 32 32 or contact us online.